 1. Video is king

 Never before has video been such a powerful marketing medium for your brand or message.
 The rise of video marketing has been one of the most exciting trends in recent years.
 Video is the fastest growing ad format and now has higher levels of engagement than traditional forms of advertising.
-Of course, much of this video content needs a voice to bring that content to life in an engaging and convincing way.
+Of course, much of this video content needs a voice over to bring that content to life in an engaging and convincing way.
 Not all videos are in need of presenters, actors or models, but nearly all need a voice your audience can believe in and identify with.

 2. It is not as easy as it looks!

 Voice artists are those folk that appear to be doing something pretty simple, it looks easy.
 They are just talking right?
 WRONG.
 A professional voice artist is also an expert communicator, an actor and performer.
 They are an expert in grammar and the subtle nuances in their native language, they know how to ‘put a smile into the voice’ or make their voice sound ‘cooler’ or ‘brighter’.
-They know how to shape their mouths in order to avoid annoying plosive and popping sounds escaping into the mic, they know how to avoid mouth clicks.
+They have excellent sight reading skills, they know how to shape their mouths in order to avoid annoying plosives and popping sounds escaping into the mic, they know how to avoid mouth clicks.
 They are also audio engineers, head of marketing, sales and lots more.
 Simply having a voice is not enough to call yourself a voice artist.
 A true professional has a highly tuned list of skills in their arsenal that a non professional does not, and this is worth paying for.

 3. It’s all about the quality